axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="csv_from"></a> CSV from mode

 ### Description
-Parse CSV file located at the `url`.
-Limitation and features that applied to the text:
+Parse a CSV file located at the defined `url`.
+Limitation and features that are applied to the text:
  - There can be empty lines and spaces.
  - To escape spaces double-quotes(`"`) should be used.
- - Value should not contain double-quotes(`"`).
+ - Values should not contain double-quotes(`"`).
- - Multi-line orws are not supported.
+ - Multi-line rows are not supported.
- - Delimiter is comma (`,`)
+ - The delimiter symbol is a comma (`,`)

 Generated array has `.value(column_name)` method to get unique sorted values of some column.